 Before you use an appliance, carry out a visual inspection to identify any serious problems.
-Have a look
+Have a look at:

 If any of the above is damaged then report it to the responsible person and don’t use.

 Where a device is positioned can do a lot to prevent damage in the long term.
-Locate your appliances in
+Locate your appliances in the workplace and check the following:

 Things to avoid:

-While you can help look for and prevent some damage to your portable appliances, it often takes a
+While you can help look for and prevent some damage to your portable appliances, it often takes a professional and experienced eye to determine if the device can be operated safely by staff and clients.

 Here are some of the extra things we do while PAT testing: